 - Awards included at least one project east of the Cascades and one project west of the Cascades.

-- Edaleen Cow Power (Lynden, Whatcom County): $300,000 to acquire new equipment (hydrogen sulfide scrubber) and infrastructure (new manure pipeline) at Edaleen Cow Power (ECP) to complete a new long-term offtake agreement and associated business plan.
+- Edaleen Cow Power (Lynden, Whatcom County): $300,000 at Edaleen Cow Power (ECP) to acquire equipment (hydrogen sulfide scrubber) and infrastructure (manure pipeline) to complete a new long-term offtake agreement and associated business plan.
 This plan can provide ECP and potentially other

 - Organix, Inc. (Outlook, Yakima County): $205,855 for a comprehensive pilot study to investigate the potential benefits of processing anaerobic digester effluent using the BioFiltro BIDA System.
 This system is